LIJUCHACKO/llama-server-chat-client/README.md

 ![Screenshot](screenshot.jpg)

 A command-line chat client for llama.cpp and OpenAI-compatible servers, with agentic file-system tools.
+This is a very lightweight client.It can be used with llama server running on your PC.

 ## Features
 - Chat with local or remote LLM servers (OpenAI API compatible)